orochi-network/orochi-network.github.io/src/orochi-network/contract-integration.md

 pragma solidity ^0.8.0;
 import '../interfaces/IOrandConsumerV1.sol';

-// Application should be an implement of IOrandConsumerV1 interface contract ExampleDice is IOrandConsumerV1 {
+// Application should be an implementation of IOrandConsumerV1 interface contract ExampleDice is IOrandConsumerV1 {
   // Provider address
   address internal orandProviderV1;